1id-presales/Automation-OneLogin/Terraform/Base_Examples/Users/README.md

 - Modify the contents of the file **target_ol_env.tfvars** with your favourite text editor as required
 - Set the ol_client_secret variable in your system level environment variables with **export TF_VAR_ol_client_secret=xxxxxxxxx** replacing xxxx with the client secret from the API credential you have already created for running Terraform against your target OneLogin Environement
 - Initialize your terraform environment by running the command **terraform init**
+- Run a terraform plan operation to see what changes will be applied to your environment.
+Run the command **terraform plan -var-file "target_ol_env.tfvars"**
+- abc